konrul-r10/ProjectROI/README.md

 # ProjectROI
 Detects cat bowl for food value.

-MQTT % Siri (Apple) will be coded.
+MQTT & Siri (Apple) will be coded. web.py is to publish result to the web server

 Works with PyCharm 2021 Community edition under Win 10 OS.